TheVirtuoid/FunWithJavaScript-Public/games/snake/snake-base/Pitch/Pitch.design.md

 ### Public
 1. `collision(position)` - checks if a position collides with the perimeter pitch.
    1. `position` (Vector) - position to check.
 Required
    2. Returns `true` if the position collides with the perimeter, otherwise `false`.
+   3. No event is thrown